ka1han/controls.rb/docs/security_controls.md

 # Security Controls
 ## GET /api/security_controls
-This endpoint returns a list of security control objects with its name and enabled state.
+Returns a list of security control objects with its name and enabled state.

 ### Example
 The following URL